Selling a house isn’t easy.

 Never draw a price out of thin air.
 Instead, do your research (online and in-person) into the local market.
 Look around the local area for similar houses for sale- what price are they asking?
 This HPI calculator from the Federal Housing Finance Agency might help.

-Individual circumstances often impact asking price too.
+Individual circumstances often impact the asking prices too.

 People who need to sell their house in a hurry should set the price lower to attract buyers.
 Anybody with more time should set the price in line with market trends and wait for the right person to come along.